-24 ACMA may retain documents
+37 ACMA may retain documents

-(1) The ACMA may take, and retain for as long as is necessary, possession of a document produced under this Division.
+(1) The ACMA may take, and retain for as long as is necessary, possession of a document produced under this Subdivision.

 (2) The person otherwise entitled to possession of the document is entitled to be supplied, as soon as practicable, with a copy certified by the ACMA to be a true copy.